TarunSaranga/Tradebook/README.md

 ### The "Deep" in Deep Q-Learning
 The process of Q-Learning aims to create a Q-state vs action matrix for the agent which it uses to maximize its reward.
 However, this is highly impractical for real-world problems where there can be a huge number of states and actions associated.
 To solve this problem, it is inferred that the values in the Q-matrix have importance with respect to each other.
 Therefore, instead of actual values, approximated values can be used so long as the relative importance is preserved.
 Therefore, to approximate these values, a neural network is used.
 With the incorporation of neural network, it is thus called Deep Q-Learning.

 The working step for Deep Q-Learning is to feed the neural network with an initial state, which returns the Q-value of all possible actions as a result.
+The process of storing the experiences of the agent at each time step for the data is *Experience Replay*.

 Therefore, Deep Q-Learning is a process in which an agent iteratively learns to maximize its reward in a given environment by exploring many possible actions at each achieved state using an E-greedy policy and a neural network to approximate Q-values.